Last updated: May 20, 2025

 Point of sale product display

-Article 6(5) of the Protection of Health Act prohibits a “self-service system” of retail sale of tobacco products, except at duty free stores.
+The law prohibits a “self-service system” of retail sale of tobacco products, except at duty-free stores.
 This is interpreted as prohibiting the placement of tobacco products within direct reach of consumers, but not necessarily prohibiting product display.
 There are no other restrictions on point of sale product display.

 Conventional mail

-The Protection of Health Act prohibits advertising and promotion of tobacco products.
-The definition of “promotion of tobacco products” includes “public distribution of tobacco products . . . [and] other forms of encouragement to purchase or use tobacco products – with no exceptions for any means of reaching to a customer.”
-Given this definition, the ban on advertising and promoting tobacco products is interpreted as banning tobacco advertising through conventional mail.
+The law prohibits advertising and promotion of tobacco products.
+The definition of “promotion of tobacco products” includes “public distribution of tobacco products” and “other forms of public encouragement to purchase or use [tobacco products], regardless of the form in which they reach the consumer.”
+Given this definition, the ban on advertising and promoting tobacco products is including conventional mail.

 The law aligns with FCTC Art.
 13 and the FCTC Art.
 13 Guidelines with respect to tobacco advertising and promotion via conventional mail.